 Nearing the end of our trip is cafe de olla or Mexican cinnamon coffee.
 While it does not contain alcohol, it is similar to Irish coffee or a pharisäer in that it is more of a dessert than a drink, but there is no shame in that.

-It is incredibly easy to make, you just take water, coarse coffee, brown sugar, and a cinnamon stick and boil it all together.
-You then take it off heat and let it infuse for about 10 minutes before straining and serving; you can optionally add whipped cream for extra richness.
+It is incredibly easy to make, you take water, coarse coffee, brown sugar, and a cinnamon stick and boil it all together.
+You then take it off the heat and let it infuse for about 10 minutes before straining and serving; you can optionally add whipped cream for extra richness.

 Recipe: How To Make Mexican Coffee (Cafe de Olla) (MrBreakfast.com)